 Ultrasonic Testing for Procedure ISO 17640 & Acceptance Criteriya ISO 11666

-Ultrasonic waves are almost completely reflected at metal gas interfaces.
-Partial reflection occurs at metal liquid or metal solid interfaces, with the specific percentage of reflected energy depending mainly on the ratios of acoustic density of the matter on opposite sides of the interface.
+Ultrasonic waves are almost completely reflected at metal to air/gas interfaces.
+Partial reflection occurs at metal to liquid or metal solid interfaces, with the specific percentage of reflected energy depending on acustic impedance of two interface medium.

 Ultrasonic inspection instruments detect flaws :